isoraqathedh/isoraqathedh.github.com/uzje/index.md

 ## The Light Rail ##
 <!-- Map of the light rail here. -->
-Meanwhile on the other side of ð'Qabar, a newer, fully air-conditioned and even more sprawling
+Meanwhile on the other side of ð'Qabar, a newer, fully air-conditioned and even more sprawling Light Rail Network sprawls across Zestəq Tel.
+These are like trams in function but very different in form: they are modern, single-deck, double-car articulated trains with some element of premetro systems as a significant amount of its track is under dedicated right of way.